JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 In the following code chunks we synthetically illustrate some of the main features outlined in the previous section.

-Let's begin by importing the necessary dependencies and setting the relevant constants:
+Let's begin by importing the necessary dependencies and setting the relevant constants.

 ```julia
 using Distributions, Graphs, SimpleValueGraphs